fylobc/fylobc.github.io/_parts/Part_0.md

 The lead car was quiet at first, as the hosts respected that Lisa and Suhil were tired from the long trip and let them take the island in.

 It was like being on a cross between an aircraft carrier and one of the artificial islands off Dubai.
 The water was ever-present -- with the windows rolled down Lisa and Suhil could smell the salt -- but the island was so massive it didn't feel the waves.
-The surface had some gentle topography, with a hill on the eastern edge as the highest point.

-Although Friedland had been built from scratch five years ago, there was a studied lack of sterility.
-The master urban plan had been done by B.I.G., but there had been competitions to design individual neighborhoors and even individual buildings, so each part of the island had a distinct character, though everything was sleek and hyper-modern.
+Friedland had been built from scratch five years ago but there was a studied lack of sterility.
+The master urban plan had been done by B.I.G., with competitions to design individual neighborhoors and even individual buildings, so each part of the island had a distinct character, though everything was sleek and hyper-modern.
 The buildings were mostly apartment blocks, four or five stories high, with bungalows, family homes, office blocks and parks scattered among them.
-The streets had wide bike lanes and tree-lined pavements, except for some narrows side streets which seemed to be reserved for pedestrians and cyclists.
+The streets had wide bike lanes and tree-lined pavements, except for some narrows side streets which seemed to be reserved for pedestrians and cyclists, and cars moved along them in ordered sequences, moving at specific speed settings.

 The city bustled, but it felt undercrowded, and Lisa made a mental note that the infrastructure could easily support an increase in population.

-After maneuvering through the neighborhoods bordering the air-strip, the car took a ramp onto a wide highway which intersected the middle of the island.
+After maneuvering through the neighborhoods bordering the air-strip, the car took a ramp onto a wide highway which intersected the middle of the island and smoothly accelerated to the speed limit of 250 kilometers per hour.

 "The roads have a two-tiered structure," Greta explained.
 "Individual neighborhoods are designed to have a walkable, intuitive structure, and are not necessarily on a grid.
 Then main connector roads join the neighborhoods together.
 We just got on the biggest connector, which goes from the South Shore to the North Shore.
 It's a bit more expensive to go this way, instead of going through the neighborhoods, but we'll save some time."

 "Interesting," Suhil said.
-"So are you guys actually our tour guides?"
+"So are you guys our tour guides as well?"

-"Yea sort of," Greta answered.
+"Yes sort of," Greta answered.
 "We normally help with the orientation of new residents."

-"It's something that could be automated, but studies have shown that new residents get more out of it when humans lead their orientations," Luis added.
+"It's something that could be automated, but studies have shown that new residents get more out of human-led orientations," Luis added.

-"The rate of new people coming to the island has slowed down a lot, so we don't do it very often anymore," Greta continued.
+"The rate of new people coming to the island has slowed down over the last few years, so we don't do it very often anymore," Greta continued.
 "Maybe once a month at this point.
-But the council thought it would be helpful for you guys to have some people to show you around."
+But the council thought it would be helpful for you guys to have some folks to show you around."

 "Yes, definitely," Lisa agreed.
 "Your island is a very mysterious place."